• Skip to primary navigation

 Note: You may be prompted to enter Admin Password.

-1. Type Command Prompt in the search bar > right-click on Command Prompt App in the search results and click Run As Administrator option.
+1. Type Command Prompt in the search bar > right-click on Command Prompt App in the search results and select Run As Administrator option.

 Open Command Prompt As Admin

-2. On Command prompt screen, type sfc /scannow and press the Enter key on the keyboard of your computer.
+2. On Command prompt screen, type sfc /scannow and hit the Enter key.

 SFC Scan Command in Windows 10

-3. Wait for the Scan to be completed.
+3. Wait for the Scan to be completed and Restart the computer.

 It can take a very long time to check Hard Drive for errors.
 Hence, use this step only if you suspect the Hard Drive and do not interrupt this process.